The crisis in the Ukraine triggert me to join the Tor project.

 observation files about my parents - few hundred pages.

-In contrast the ridiculous 9 (almost blackened) pages about me (here).
+In contrast here are the ridiculous 9 (and mostly blackened) spy pages about me.

 Freedom needs free press.